 - A public liability accident – While you are in a public space, such as a gym, salon, park or shopping centre, the organisation or individual in control of that space owes you a duty of care to ensure your reasonable safety.
 This is set out under the Occupiers’ Liability Act 1957.
 If a breach in this duty of care resulted in your injury, you could be eligible to seek compensation.

 - An accident at work – As set out in the Health and Safety at Work etc. Act 1974 (HASAWA), your employer owes you a duty of care.
 This means that they must take all reasonably practicable steps to ensure the health, safety and welfare at work.
 If your employer fails to adhere to applicable health and safety legislation and you suffer an injury as a result, you might be eligible to seek workplace accident compensation.

-- A road traffic accident – Road users owe a duty of care to each other.
-This means that they are expected to navigate the roads in a way that prevents damage and injury to themselves and others.
+- Road traffic accidents – Road users owe a duty of care to each other.
+This means that they are expected to navigate the roads in a way that prevents damage and injury to themselves and others through accidents.
 As part of this duty, they need to adhere to the Road Traffic Act 1988 and any relevant rules and regulations found in the Highway Code.